 Here are some alternatives that are more in the nature of fixed configuration instead of user configurable you may want to consider:

 - it may be easier for you to curate lists of keywords than to put the onus on the customer to define what keyword they want searched.
 This will also simplify your setup and testing.

 - There may also be a value in selling a report with a set of common searches that address a certain fixed set of entities.

 - There is probably a higher value letting the customer define a unique set of searches so that only they are notified, but less total revenue than a standard report.

 - There may be value in indexing archives going back five or ten years to sell reports/briefings on trends and to provide a context for the last few times the same event was detected.
 This archive could also act as a training set to develop a taxonomy or ontology of key concepts.

 Q: Thanks, we have decided to continue with our current open and free approach and negotiate individually with people who ask for new features.

-It’s OK to leave money on the table.
+It’s OK to leave money on the table to balance the risk and imposed costs early customers are assuming.
 In the beginning having a few customers pay something is an enormous risk reduction in your viability.
-Once you have established that at least a few people are wiling to pay something you can raise prices to where you actually make a profit on the offers that get accepted and achieve, or at least start moving toward, breakeven cash flow.
+Once you have established that at least a few people are wiling to pay something you can raise prices to where you actually make a profit on the offers that get accepted and achieve, or at least start moving toward, break-even cash flow.
 It’s as important to plan for customer reference as much the cash value of the deal when you are getting started.